 Databricks Autologging is a no-code solution that extends MLflow automatic logging to deliver automatic experiment tracking for machine learning training sessions on Databricks.
 With Databricks Autologging, model parameters, metrics, files, and lineage information are automatically captured when you train models from a variety of popular machine learning libraries.
 Training sessions are recorded as MLflow tracking runs.
-Model files are also tracked so you can easily log them to the MLflow Model Registry and deploy them for real-time scoring with MLflow Model Serving.
+Model files are also tracked so you can easily log them to the MLflow Model Registry and deploy them for real-time scoring with Serverless Real-Time Inference or Classic MLflow Model Serving on Databricks.

 The following video shows Databricks Autologging with a scikit-learn model training session in an interactive Python notebook.
 Tracking information is automatically captured and displayed in the Experiment Runs sidebar and in the MLflow UI.

 Databricks Autologging is generally available in all regions with Databricks Runtime 10.3 ML or above.